About the SRS

 The SRS has a couple good starter kit robots that try to balance pre-designed functionality with builder creative license.
 Consider the following: Whether you’re just getting started in robotics or just want to learn about more advanced topics, the SRS Workshop Robots are great choices.
 These basic kits enable you to explore robot design, construction, and programming within a well-documented learning environment.
 These kits are not sold as presented apart from our club or on our website.
 They are customized for the SRS and heavily discounted to encourage the beginner, and to promote the mission of the Society to help people build robots.
-Purchasers of the kits are encouraged to bring them to meetings, attend workshops, and participate in contests.
-You can bring them to monthly meetings (even online) and ask for help anytime.
+Purchasers of the kits are encouraged to share what they’re doing with them at meetings and participate in contests.
+Bring them to monthly online meetings and ask for help if you need it.

 The Boe-bot Arduino UNO kit is simple, easy to build, and available for purchase via cash, check, or card that uses one of the most popular processors in the world.
 The kit comes with wonderfully detailed, printed manual walking you through everything from opening the box to complete programming of the robot to use all the included sensors, so you can be productive in between workshops.